Vladimir Akopian: Team competitions

-The Armenia national chess team made its Chess Olympiad debut at the 30th Chess Olympiad in 1992 and won bronze.
-Akopian played on board two for the Olympiad, behind Rafael Vaganian.
+The Armenia national chess team made its debut at the 30th Chess Olympiad in 1992 in Manila and won bronze.
+Akopian played on second board at the Olympiad, behind Rafael Vaganian.

-Akopian was one of the contributing players on the Armenian chess team which won gold at the 2006 Chess Olympiad ahead of second placed China and third placed United States.
-Akopian played on board two for the Olympiad.
+Akopian was one of the contributing players on the Armenian chess team which won gold at the 2006 Turin Chess Olympiad ahead of second-placed China and third-placed United States.
+Akopian played on board two at the Olympiad.

-Akopian won the 38th Chess Olympiad in Dresden (2008) with the Armenia national Chess team, winning gold for the second time in a row at a Chess Olympiad.
+Armenia won the 38th Chess Olympiad in Dresden (2008), winning gold for the second time in a row.
+Akopian played on board two.
 Armenian President Serzh Sargsyan attended the Olympiad to support the team.
-After the Olympiad, they flew back to Armenia with him on the presidential plane, Air Force Armenia One.
+After the Olympiad, they flew back to Armenia on the presidential plane, Air Force Armenia One.

-Armenia and Akopian regained their Olympiad title at the 40th Chess Olympiad (2012).
+Armenia regained their title at the 40th Chess Olympiad in Istanbul (2012).
 This was the third time Armenia won gold at the Olympiad.
-Akopian played on board two at the previous two and board three for the latest.
-As the players were awarded their gold medals, the Armenian national anthem Mer Hayrenik was played and the Armenian flag was raised in Istanbul.
-Levon Aronian was holding an Armenian flag up as he and his team were standing on the first place podium.
-Upon returning to Yerevan, the players were welcomed back with a ceremony by many people in the city the moment their airplane touched down in Zvartnots Airport.
+Akopian played on the third board.
+As the players were awarded their gold medals, the Armenian national anthem Mer Hayrenik was played, and the Armenian flag was raised in Istanbul.
+Levon Aronian held up an Armenian flag as he and his team stood on the first place podium.
+Upon returning to Yerevan, the players were greeted with a ceremony attended by many people in the city the moment their airplane touched down in Zvartnots Airport.

-Akopian revealed after the 40th Olympiad that he is unsure if he will ever compete at the Chess Olympiads again.
+After the 40th Olympiad, Akopian revealed that he is unsure if he will ever compete at Chess Olympiads again.

-He was a member of the gold-medal winning Armenian team at the World Team Chess Championship in 2011.
-It was the first time that the Armenian team won this tournament.
+He was a member of the gold medal-winning Armenian team at the World Team Chess Championship held in Ningbo (2011).
+It was the first time that the Armenian team won this event.
 Akopian played on board three.